artyomagadzhanyan421/react-typescript-food/README.md

 npm run dev
 ```

-The app should now be running at http://localhost:5173 (using Vite framework).
+The app should now be running at http://localhost:5173 (using Vite frontend tool).